ptoche/piketty/lectures/Chapter 01/index.md

 - The biggest economies in the world are the United States, China, Japan, Germany, France, United Kingdom, Brazil, Italy, Russia, India, Canada, Australia, Spain...
 - Of these, China and India have per capita output below the world average.
 Russia about the same as Portugal.
 Brazil about the same as Mexico or Iran.
 Germany, Australia, Canada, Japan, France, United Kingdom, Italy, Spain are in the same ball park.
 - Per capita income is 150–250 euros per month in sub-Saharan Africa, India, Pakistan, Vietnam, Phillipines, Nigeria.
-- ... about 2,500–3,000 euros per month in Western Europe, North America, and Japan, that is 20 times higher!
+- Per capita income is about 2,500–3,000 euros per month in Western Europe, North America, and Japan, that is 20 times higher!
 - The global average is around 600–800 euros per month.

 ---